jjwithanr/obsidian_bible_study/docs/New Testament/1 Peter/1Peter2.md

 Same as [Isaiah 28:16](Isaiah28#v.16).
 Also mentioned in [Romans 9:33](Romans9#v.33).

+#### v.7
+>Now to you who believe, this stone is precious.
+But to those who do not believe, "The stone the builders rejected has become the capstone,"

+#### v.8
+>and, "A stone that causes men to stumble and a rock that makes them fall."
+They stumble because they disobey the message—which is also what they were destined for.

+What is it that is "destined" (GK 5502)?
+The unbelief of these people or the stumbling that is the result of the unbelief?
+More likely the latter.
+Peter probably means to say that the appointment of God embraces both the setting forth of Christ and his work and the rejection by others.
+Peter's preaching in [Ac 2:14-40](Acts2) made the same emphasis (cf. esp. [v.23](Acts2#v.23)).
+Scripture in other places teaches that human disobedience is within the plan of God (cf. [Ro 11:8](Romans11#v.8), [11](Romans11#v.11), [30-32](Romans11#v.30)).
+Yet it must be recognized that though this is true, one does not become less blameworthy (cf. [Ac 2:23](Acts2#v.23)).
+It is important to recognize also that human disobedience is not necessarily final or irretrievable.
+Paul says, "God has bound all men over to disobedience so that he may have mercy on them all" ([Ro 11:32](Romans11#v.32)).
+#edwinblum

+Here Peter displays the same compatibilist approach that he is depicted as displaying in[ Acts 2:23](Acts2#v.23) and [4:28](Acts4#v.28), where Peter holds to both free will and determinism at the same time.
+In this verse, Peter uses both an active verb (“disobey”) and a passive verb (“destined for”) in the same sentence!
+Those who do not believe stumble because they refuse to believe (free will), but at the same time God has destined that they would not believe (determinism).
+#teachthetext #jimsamra

 #### v.9
 >But you are chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light.

+#### v.10
+>Once you were not a people of God, but now you are the people of God; once you had not received mercy, but now you have received mercy.

+This is a reference to [Hosea 2:23](Hosea2#v.23).
+Together with [Exodus 19](Exodus19), these two texts declare God’s purpose and desire to create for himself a people.
+The use of [Hosea 2:23](Hosea2#v.23) reminds us that God’s plans will not be thwarted through Israel’s infidelity and unbelief.
+God’s mercy and love will overcome human sinfulness and unfaithfulness.
+Through those who have faith in Christ, God is creating for himself not a collection of saved individuals but a holy and united people to be priests ministering his grace to a lost world.
+#teachthetext #jimsamra

 #### v.11
 >Dear friends, I urge you, as aliens and strangers in the world, to abstain from sinful desires, which **war against your soul**.